Ilia Jarostchuk

-Ilia Jarostchuk (born August 1, 1964) is a former American football linebacker who played for the St. Louis Cardinals, San Francisco 49ers, Miami Dolphins, Phoenix Cardinals, and New England Patriots.
+Ilia Jarostchuk (born August 1, 1964) is an American former professional football linebacker who played for the St. Louis Cardinals, San Francisco 49ers, Miami Dolphins, Phoenix Cardinals, and New England Patriots.
 He played college football at New Hampshire.

 Early life

 Jarostchuk was born on August 1, 1964, in Utica, New York.
 His parents had moved from the Soviet Union to the United States in 1958.
 He has three younger siblings: brothers Alex and Basil, and sister Anya.

-High school years

 Jarostchuk played high school football at Whitesboro Central High School, although he did not join the team until his senior year, only playing soccer before that.

-College years
+College career

 Jarostchuk attended the University of New Hampshire, where he double majored in business administration and civil engineering.
 Together with his younger brothers Alex and Basil, he formed part of "The Russian Front" on the Wildcats' defensive line.
 His younger sister, Anya, also attended the school for one year.

 During his college career, Jarostchuk made 204 tackles and 21 sacks, earning AP Division I-AA All-American honors in his junior year and making All-East Coast Athletic Conference during his senior year.